diegomura/react-pdf-site/docs/components.md

 Prop used to perform drawings inside the Canvas.
 It takes 3 arguments:

-- `Painter object`: Wrapper arround _pdfkit_ drawing methods.
+- `Painter object`: Wrapper around _pdfkit_ drawing methods.
 Use this to draw inside the Canvas
 - `availableWidth`: Width of the Canvas element.
 - `availableHeight`: Height of the Canvas element.

 ##### Painter object

-Wrapper arround _pdfkit_ methods you can use to draw inside the Canvas.
+Wrapper around _pdfkit_ methods you can use to draw inside the Canvas.
 All operations are chainable.
 For more information about how these methods work, please refer to [pdfkit documentation](http://pdfkit.org/).

 Available methods: